Skip to main content

 frontend work and she's been learning TypeScript lately."

-• Chunks: When generating responses that need verbatim quotes or when context matters (e.g., "What exactly did Alice say about the project?")
+Use include_chunks=True with max_chunk_tokens to control the token budget for chunks.
+This is useful when generating responses that need verbatim quotes or when context matters (e.g., "What exactly did Alice say about the project?").

 Tuning Recall: Quality vs Latency